Replacing the battery in an Oral-B Pulsar.

 Test it a few times, and once you’re satisfied that the fit is good, go celebrate the financial savings by turning your Blu-Ray access back on at Netflix.

-15 Responses to “Replacing the battery in an Oral-B Pulsar.”
+30 thoughts on “Replacing the battery in an Oral-B Pulsar.

 When I see this, I think of Gremlins, you are the next Rand Peltzer (Billy’s Father) if you continue down this path…